-Gillespie County: The Crabapple Fire has burned 9,500 acres and is 55% contained.
+Gillespie County: The Crabapple Fire has burned 9,737 acres and is 85% contained.
 The fire continues to threaten 50 structures and 50 homes, with one home destroyed.
 One injury has been reported, and a shelter has been opened at Zion Lutheran Church, 426 W. Main Street, Fredericksburg.
 Due to the fire's rapid growth, a mandatory evacuation has been issued, affecting seven locations.
+The Duderstadt Fire has burned 50 Acres and is 90% contained.

 Kendall County: A Wildfire has burned 100 acres and is 90% contained.
 One firefighter suffered a shoulder injury.

-Wilson County: A Wildfire has burned 3 acres and is not contained.
+The Bootes Fire has 118 acres and is 90% contained.